-The Sponsor shall make every effort to ensure that the School receives timely and efficient reimbursement of the funds.
-The payment shall be issued no later than ten (10) working days after the Sponsor receives a distribution of state or federal funds.
+- f.
+Funding for the July and August disbursements shall be based on the number of students registered with the Sponsor on July 1st.
+Total funding for the School shall be recalculated to reflect the district's 10-day adjustments, and revised calculations under the FEFP by the State and the actual WFTE students reported by the School during the full-time equivalent survey periods designated by the Commissioner of Education.
+Additionally, funding for the School shall be adjusted during the year as follows: - In the event of a state holdback or a proration, which reduces Sponsor funding, the School's funding will be reduced proportionately. - ii.
+In the event that the Sponsor exceeds the state cap for WFTE for Group 2 programs established by the Legislature resulting in unfunded WFTE for the Sponsor, then the School's funding shall be reduced to reflect its proportional share of any unfunded WFTE. - g.
+The School's funding shall be capped at 100% of its projected enrollment for any given school year. - 2.
+Distribution of Funds Schedule funds.
 If a warrant for payment is not issued within thirty (30) working days after the receipt of funding by the Sponsor, the Sponsor shall pay to the School, in addition to the amount of the scheduled disbursement, interest at a rate of one percent (1%) per month calculated on a daily basis on the unpaid balance from the expiration of the thirty (30) day period until such time as the warrant is issued.
 Notwithstanding the foregoing, distribution of funds may be withheld if any of the following required documents are more than thirty (30) days overdue: